salmacmpeg/salmacmpeg/README.md

 - Check out my pinned repositories for real-world projects in ML, NLP, and LLM engineering.

 ---
-Fun fact: If apps had personalities, mine would be a curious introvert with a relentless drive to learn.
+> _If apps had personalities, mine would be a curious introvert with a relentless drive to learn and apply._
-> _“Learn it.
-Apply it.
-Share it.
-That’s the loop I live by.”_